axios/axios/README.md

 ## Request Config

-These are the available config options for making requests.
+These are the available configuration options for making requests.
 Only the `url` is required.
 Requests will default to `GET` if `method` is not specified.

 ```js
 {